SlopeCraft/SlopeCraftDocs/docs/faq.en.md

       - DO!
 NOT!
 DOWNLOAD THE SOURCE CODE!!!
       - How to download the application from GitHub: On the repo page, there is a release section on the right side of the page.
 Click it and you can see the download links.

-4. What is the **.7z** file?
-How to open it?

-      - (Yes, someone really asked this question)
-      - GOOGLE IT!
-      - Use winrar, bandizip (Windows) or MacZip (macOS) to open it.

-5. How to make a non-square pixel arts?
+4. How to make a non-square pixel arts?

       - Why do people think that SlopeCraft can't make non-square pixel arts?
       - SlopeCraft will **never** scale your image, but reproduce each pixel as it is. **You can make any size of pixel arts, just handle it normally**.

-6. Why is the picture almost gray after adjusting the color in SlopeCraft? / Why is the color not ideal / ...
+5. Why is the picture almost gray after adjusting the color in SlopeCraft? / Why is the color not ideal / ...

       - There is some color that are set by Mojang, and there are some colors that don't have a similar map color, such as light blue, gray blue, light pink, light purple, etc. You can only find colors that don't differ too much.
       - A dithering algorithm has been implemented in v3.5, which can solve this problem.

-7. Why can't I get the map item with the `/give` command?
+6. Why can't I get the map item with the `/give` command?

       - In 1.12, use `/give @p filled_map 1 i` to get the map with the serial number i
       - In 1.13+, use `/give @p filled_map{map:i}` to get the map with the serial number i

-8. Can I scale down the map?
+7. Can I scale down the map?

       - It is not recommended to scale down the map, because the resolution of the map is still 128*128 pixels, no matter whether it is scaled down or not, and the quality will only be reduced.
 The best way to increase the resolution is to use multiple maps without scaling.